benhovinga/hackfd24-scarlet-shields/README.md

 # HackFD 2024

 HackFD 2024 is the _Canadian Army's_ first annual Hackathon.
-This repository contains team _Scarlet Shields_ project submission the _Scarlet Sword_.
+This repository contains team _Scarlet Shields_ project submission, the _Scarlet Sword_.

 > A _Hackathon_ is an event where people engage in rapid and collaborative engineering over a relatively short period of time such as 24 or 48 hours.
 It's origin is a combination of "hack" and "marathon", where "hack" is used in the sense of exploratory programming.